Basement-Renovator/basement-renovator/README.md

 * `Stage` and `StageType` correspond to the in-game enum values for the stage, for modded stages this should point to the stage being replaced.
 * Lastly, `Name` is the display name shown in BR, and also passed to room tests to allow for properly replacing the base game stage as needed.

+*How do I get some rooms to display different backdrops?*

+* Some mods like Revelations add specialized room types, e.g. Chill rooms, where it's helpful to have some kind of visual indicator.
+* Create a `basementrenovator` folder and add a file called `RoomTypesMod.xml`.
+This should use the same format as `resources/RoomTypesAfterbirthPlus.xml` and have the same conventions.

 *Is there a fast way to set up BR compatibility?*

 * You can get a quick and dirty drop-in for your mod's basementrenovator folder by starting up with Autogenerate Mod Content enabled.
 In BR's resource folder under Entities/ModTemp, there will be a folder with your mod's name.